 If you can’t find any local lenders or credit unions in your area that offer hunting land loans, you’re not out of options.
 There are a few online lenders who offer hunting land loans nation-wide.
 Consider the following:

 Applying for a hunting land loan

 For the most part, financing a hunting land loan has the same requirements as any loan.
-You’ll need to provide information about your salary, investments, and the amount of debt outstanding you have.
+You’ll need to provide information about your salary, investments, and outstanding debt.
 The lender will also look at your credit score.
 Banks want to see a good-to-excellent credit score to approve any loan of this magnitude.
 As long as your credit score is above 700, you should be okay.
 If your credit is lower, consider finding a co-signer to help you get approved, or taking strides to improve your credit before re-applying.

-To get the best loan, you must do your research.
+To find the best loan, you must do your research.
 Compare terms and offerings from several different lenders before making your decision.
 Check the annual percentage rate (APR) of interest and term length offered by each.
 Ask about loan origin fees and other fees.
-Check to see if there is any penalty for prepayment (paying the loan off quicker).
+Check to see if there is any penalty for prepayment.
 And be sure to read and compare reviews on lenders you are considering.